tomsteele/shellsquid/Godeps/_workspace/src/github.com/boltdb/bolt/README.md

 ```

 The `Get()` function does not return an error because its operation is
-guarenteed to work (unless there is some kind of system failure).
+guaranteed to work (unless there is some kind of system failure).
 If the key
 exists then it will return its byte slice value.
 If it doesn't exist then it
 will return `nil`.
 It's important to note that you can have a zero-length value
 set to a key which is different than the key not existing.